-On May 27, 2022, the Company having met the Non Brokered Escrow Release Condition and regulatory including TSX-V approvals, the escrowed proceeds of \$US119.4 million (including accrued interest) were released to the Company.
+On May 27, 2022, the Company having met the Non Brokered Escrow Release Condition and regulatory including TSX-V approvals, the escrowed gross proceeds of \$US119.4 million (including accrued interest) were released to the Company.

-Issuance costs incurred as of June 30, 2022 amounted to \$2.8 million related to the issuance of Non-Brokered Subscription Receipts are recognized as deferred financing fees in the statements of financial position.
+Issuance costs incurred amounted to \$2.8 million related to the issuance of Non-Brokered Subscription Receipts are recognized as contributed surplus in the statements of financial position.